 The Criminal History Screening Criteria grid will be used by eligibility technicians and related MPHA staff who perform criminal background screening.
 The screening staff may depart from the grid if the staff has grounds to believe that the applicant presents a significant level of risk to the housing community based upon case-specific reasons, despite not having committed a crime falling within the Criminal History Screening Criteria grid.
-If such grounds exist, the staff will request further review of the applicant’s eligibility, in writing, to the Manager or Supervisor of Leasing and Occupancy.
-Should the Manager or Supervisor of Leasing and Occupancy agree that there is a basis for additional review, the reasoning behind the decision will be documented and management will conduct a review using case specific circumstances as outlined in these guidelines.
+If such grounds exist, the staff will request further review of the applicant’s eligibility, in writing, to the Manager or Supervisor of Leasing, Occupancy, and Compliance.
+Should the Manager or Supervisor of Leasing, Occupancy and Compliance agree that there is a basis for additional review, the reasoning behind the decision will be documented and management will conduct a review using case specific circumstances as outlined in these guidelines.

 Further Review

-Applicants who have criminal histories triggering further review will be reviewed by the MPHA Manager or Supervisor of Leasing and Occupancy, or his or her designee.
+Applicants who have criminal histories triggering further review will be reviewed by the MPHA Manager or Supervisor of Leasing, Occupancy and Compliance, or his or her designee.
 The additional review will consist of an individualized assessment of case specific facts that will assist in determining whether the criminal conduct indicates a demonstrable risk to residents, staff or related person’s safety and/or property.

 Documents for consideration during further review may include, but are not limited to, the following and/or all other relevant documents, if relevant to the applicant’s case: